Add Another Chapter to Your Story

 - The right to be fully informed about the recruitment process.

-- The right to ask questions and receive true and objective answer from Rho Gammas.
+- The right to ask questions and receive true and objective answers from CPC Ambassadors.

 - The right to be treated with respect.